L3ad Solutions

 I Mixed Personal and Business Money.The IRS Noticed.

-When I first started L3ad Solutions, I thought a separate business bank account was optional.
+When I first started out, I thought a separate business bank account was optional.
 I'd transfer client payments into my personal checking, pay expenses from the same account, and figure it out at tax time.
-What I didn't realize was that commingling funds makes it nearly impossible to prove what's actually business income versus personal spending.

-The moment I got audited (even a small one), I understood why the IRS flags this.
+The moment I got audited, even a small one, I understood why the IRS flags this.
 They can't tell if that $500 withdrawal was a business expense or a personal purchase.
-You lose the paper trail that protects you.
-Beyond compliance, the SBA recommends separate accounts because it's the clearest way to track profitability and cash flow.
-A business account also looks more professional to clients and banks when you're applying for credit or loans.

-Separate doesn't mean complicated.
-Most banks offer free or low-cost business checking.
-The real cost is mixing money and then scrambling to untangle it during tax season.
+The real cost is mixing money and then scrambling to untangle it at tax season.
 I use accounting software now that syncs directly to the business account, and it saves hours of reconciliation.

 Takeaway